SFDO-Tooling/CumulusCI/docs/robot-playwright.md

 :::

-The installation of Playwright contains drivers for all supported browsers, so there\'s no need to manually install drivers such as ChromeDriver.
+The installation of Playwright contains drivers for all supported browsers, so there's no need to manually install drivers such as ChromeDriver.
 It works right out of the box!
 :::